DataDog/documentation/content/agent/faq/start-stop-restart-the-datadog-agent.md

 ## Windows

-To manually start the Agent, you can use the Datadog Agent Manager, once open you'll find service controls here:
+To manually start the Agent, you can use the Datadog Agent Manager, once open find the service controls here:

 {{< img src="agent/faq/manager-snapshot.png" alt="Manager snapshot" responsive="true" popup="true">}}